theodorachu/ihavenewsforyou/README.md

 # Virtual Environment
 Using Virtual Environment:
-I'm using a virtual environment so you don't have to download anything.
+We're using a virtual environment so you don't have to download anything.
 To start it AND initiate all environment variables, type:

 1. source NewsProcessorServer/.env

 # Setup for scraping RSS feeds